hilbix/tino/datenschutz/security.md

 It's easy to create and use software in a secure fashion.
 As long as you follow this easy path.

+> Important:  IANAL, also this is no HowTo.
+This is a rant.
+This is a warning.
+>
+> If you want to follow this path, you either must know what to do or must know `git` very well
+> and dopt accordingly (AKA use your brain yourself).
+Using `git` does not make things
+> magically secure.
+It's just a tool and only as good as the one who uses it.
+>
+> All I say is:  Once you have fully understood, you will not regret using `git` with `git submodules`.
+> It is so incredibly powerful, years later you will never understand how you could have done otherwise.
+>
+> (Right now I am working on a `git` based way to Cloud deployment.
+> Something that scales from the first VM to an unlimited number of VMs.
+> Self contained, infrastruture free, fast and easy enough for me to be used.
+> More importantly:  It must be mathematically proven secure with free desaster recovery built in.)

 # Security